daniilidis-group/mvsec/website/content/change_log/index.md

 title: Change Log
 weight: 30
 ---
+2018/04/20
+Updated IMU to camera extrinsics for the indoor flying set.
+A different driver was used on the hexacopter than during calibration, which rotated the IMU axes to be aligned with the camera.
+The extrinsics in the calibration have been modified to reflect this.

 2018/02/01
 Updated links in download page to reflect the previous name change to the outdoor bags.